 Use: SSTP is not a very useful protocol.
 It certainly is very secure and it can get around firewalls without any hassle or complexities.
 Still, it is mainly used by some hardcore Windows fans and it has no advantage over OpenVPN, which is why OpenVPN is recommended.

 Speed: In terms of speed, it is not very fast as it offers strong security and encryption.

 Security: SSTP utilizes strong AES encryption.
 Additionally, if you’re running Windows, then SSTP is the most secure protocol you could use.

 Ease of Configuration: It is extremely easy to set up SSTP on Windows machines, but it is difficult on Linux based systems.
 The Mac OSx do not support SSTP and they probably never will.

 Internet Key Exchange version 2 is an IPSec-based tunneling protocol that was developed by Cisco and Microsoft together.

 Use: It is most commonly used for mobile devices due to its brilliant capabilities of reconnection.
 Mobile data networks often drop the connections for which IKEv2 comes really handy.
 The support for IKEv2 protocol is available in Blackberry devices.

 Speed: IKEv2 is extremely fast.

-Ease of Configuration: It is not a very compatible VPN protocol as there are limited devices which support it.
-However, for the compatible devices, it is extremely easy to configure.
+Ease of Configuration: It is not a very compatible VPN protocol as there are limited devices that support it.
+However, for compatible devices, it is extremely easy to configure.